oomlout/UKMBA/Members/ABOP/README.md

 * Color: <b>Kelly Green, #4CBB17</b>
 * Website: <b><a href="http://abopen.com"></a></b>
 * Member Since: <b>2014</b>
-*About*
-Some words about ABOP.
+* About: Some words about ABOP.
-*Why the UKMBA?*
-Some words about why UKMBA.
+* Why the UKMBA?: Some words about why UKMBA.